PKU-ASAL/WASEM/README.md

 pip install --force-reinstall leb128==1.0.4
 ```

+If you need to visualize the graph (`--visualize`), make sure you have installed `graphviz` on your system.
+You can use `sudo apt install graphviz` to install.

 To analyze files written in other programming languages, you must generate the corresponding WASM file in your local environment.
 This section provides brief instructions on how to compile C/C++ SGX programs into WASM.